• de

 Research Interest:

-Gregor is a historian of Central Europe and studies the transnational history of Czechoslovakia and Poland in twentieth century.
-In his new project, he enquires into the cultural history of social engineering and the making of “new (wo)men” in the Czechoslovak shoe company Baťa and the factory town of Zlín.
+Gregor is a historian of Central Europe and studies the transnational history of Czechoslovakia and Poland in the twentieth century.
+In his postdoctoral project, he enquires into the cultural history of social engineering and the making of “new (wo)men” in the Czechoslovak shoe company Baťa and the factory town of Zlín.
 Gregor also works on European Memory and its impact on the integration and disintegration of Europe as a political project.
-Beyond this, he is interested in processes of human differentiation and contributes to the special research area 1482 human differentiation.
+He is interested in processes of human differentiation and contributes to the collaborative research centre 1482 human differentiation.
+In his next project, we will study the politics of reparations and reconciliation between Poland and Germany after the Second World War.

 Selected Publications:

 Auf der Suche nach politischer Gemeinschaft.
-Oppositionelles Denken zur Nation im ostmitteleuropäischen Samizdat 1976–1992 [Seeking Political Community: Oppositional Political Thought towards the Nation in Eastern Central European Samizdat] (Ordnungssysteme 47), Berlin/Boston: De Gruyter Oldenbourg 2015
+Oppositionelles Denken zur Nation im ostmitteleuropäischen Samizdat: 1976–1992 (Ordnungssysteme 47), Berlin/Bosten: de Gruyter Oldenbourg 2015

 From Zlín to the World: Transfer, Emigration and Personal Agency of Jewish Employees of the Bat’a shoe company, 1938-1940, in: Jahrbuch des Simon-Dubnow-Instituts/Simon Dubnow Institute Yearbook 18 (2019 [2022]), S. 27–52, Open Access https://www.vr-elibrary.de/doi/book/10.13109/9783666370991